ldwhite/BlackScholes/README.md

 <img src = "https://raw.githubusercontent.com/ldwhite/BlackScholes/main/options.png" style = "width:80%" />
 </p>

-Then, by running `opt.price()` you will find that the Black-Scholes model determines a fair value of this option's premium to be `100.80`
+Then, by running `option.premium` you will find that the Black-Scholes model determines a fair value of this option's premium to be `88.48`

+Additionally, if you find that the market has priced that same option at 87, then you can calculate the implied probability of the option by setting `market_premium = 87` and running `option.implied_volatility(market_premium)`.